ember-cli-sentry/ember-cli-sentry/README.md

 From any ember-cli application, run `ember install ember-cli-sentry`.

-_Note:Since **v2.1.2**, Raven bower component is automatically included by this addon.
+_Note: Since **v2.1.2**, Raven bower component is automatically included by this addon.
 If you want to use your own packaged version or the cdn option, you'll have to opt-out by removing it from bower dependencies._

 Add-on will assume there is an available service that proxies Raven, which is not the case unless you already did the install.